savagelysubtle/the_aichemist_codex/docs/development/index.rst

 Code Style
 ---------

 The project follows a consistent code style to ensure readability and maintainability.
-See the :doc:`code_style` guide for details.
+See the :doc:`../guides/code_style` guide for details.

 Contributing
 -----------

 Contributions to The AIchemist Codex are welcome!
-See the :doc:`contributing` guide for information on how to contribute.
+See the :doc:`../guides/contributing` guide for information on how to contribute.

 Architecture
 -----------

 The AIchemist Codex follows a clean architecture pattern.
-See the :doc:`architecture` guide for details on the architecture and design patterns used.
+See the :doc:`../architecture/overview` guide for details on the architecture and design patterns used.

 CLI Development
 --------------